 In late 2017 and early 2018, I couldn’t help but notice how ubiquitous it had become amongst various subcultures to bemoan the ways that so-called “Soundcloud rap” was an insult to their insular worlds.
 First wave goths and hip-hop old heads were suddenly united in their complaints about a new generation of kids who borrowed visual and sonic tropes from each genre.
-Gen Z, however, couldn’t be bothered and propelled many of these artists to mainstream success.
+Gen Z, however, couldn’t be bothered and propelled many of these Soundcloud rappers to mainstream success.

 “Soundcloud rap” was first used to describe artists who — obviously — released music on Soundcloud.
 In my understanding, it also became somewhat of its own post-genre art form, combining elements of goth, emo, nu-metal, trap, gangster rap, vaporwave, chiptune, psychedelia, and a handful of other movements.
 Soundcloud rap began to denote artists who pushed the limits of what rap really was or could be.
 The music produced by this movement had a lot of themes and motifs in common too: repetitive choruses, mumbled delivery, ubiquitous drug usage, untreated mental illness, the impossibility of happiness, inescapable loneliness, the ruinous elements of unending wealth, and the glorification of suicide.